 My name is Sydney VerDow and I am from Lancaster, Ohio.
-I love to read, relax, and learn.
-Science and music are two subjects I am passionate about.
-Throughout high school, I was involved in various music groups and ensembles.
-Marching band and Assembly Singers, among other groups, allowed me to meet new people and gain valuable leadership skills.
-Also, I enjoy playing the piano.
-Making and playing music serves as a good stress reliever.
-As a freshman at The Ohio State University, I am majoring in Neuroscience.
+I am going into my third year at The Ohio State University majoring in Neuroscience and minoring in Women’s, Gender, and Sexuality Studies on the pre-medicine track.
 I am also part of the Biological Science Scholars group.
-I hope to continue on to medical school to expand my knowledge of the sciences and have a future career that will impact the lives of others.
+I hope to continue on to medical school or a related graduate program to expand my knowledge of the sciences and have a future career that will impact the lives of others.

 Hello!
-I am Sydney VerDow, a freshman at The Ohio State University.
+I am Sydney VerDow, a third year at The Ohio State University.
 I am majoring in Neuroscience on the pre-med track.
 Welcome to my Honors & Scholars e-Portfolio!

 Global Awareness: Learning about one another’s unique cultures and backgrounds is critically important.
 Besides gaining interesting knowledge regarding different lifestyles, you understand others better.
 For me, being exposed to diversity starts in the classroom.
 By working with peers in the lab setting and discussing challenging questions, I’ve gained global awareness.
 My peers answer questions with angles I never would have thought about, which allow me to think things through differently the next time I approach a question.
 In the future, I would like to study abroad to further my understanding of the world.
 One study abroad opportunity that I am interested in is Atlantis Project, which deals with clinical shadowing in a hospital setting in other countries.
 This would allow me to see how hospitals in other countries are operated and an increase in comprehension in my studies to bring back home.